UA-LPL/psmrts/docs/APEX/PSMRTS_ISIS_APEX_Development.md

 We intend to provide the bulk of this work in the form of a shared library that will serve as an external ISIS build and runtime dependency.
 Our goal is to design the library such that it has utility and value outside of ISIS as a standalone package that can be used by the scientific community to aid in other research and development activities.
 This includes the USGS CSM environment among others.
 As such, we would like to solicit feedback and recommendations on best practices for design and implementation strategies that will help guide the development of this library.

+## Enhanced Support for Small Body Cartography in the ISIS System

+The features and capabilities in this library were identified as essential modifications and additions to the ISIS system that were required to meet the cartographic and mapping objectives of the OSIRIS-REx sample return mission from the surface of Bennu.
+While there were some basic capabilities in ISIS for support of small, irregular body cartography, further evaluation and testing identified additional requirements.
+New features were added to the ISIS 3.6 version and maintained and tested by the OREX/IPWG during three years of proximity operations at Bennu.
+These features and capabilities were also used in additional projects that involved mapping of 433 Eros (NEAR), 67P Churyumov-Gerasimenko (Rosetta), 19P Borrelly (Deep Space 1), 81P Wild 2 (Stardust), 9P Tempel 1 (Stardust-NExT, Deep Impact) and 103P Hartley 2 (EPOXI (Deep Impact)).
+Here is a summary of these features and capabilities enabled by this contribution:

+- Implemented shape model instance sharing of Bullet shape models to enable use in *qview*, *qmos*, *findfeatures* and *jigsaw* applcations to name a few.
+- Developed techniques to specify use of a ray tracing engine, such as Bullet, NAIF DSK and Embree in spiceinit that persists in each image thereafter.
+- Added support for the OBJ format to the Bullet shape model.
+- Implemented methods to specify multiple shape models that are shared for every image which significantly increases efficiency and eliminates out-of-memory errors due to redundant reloads of the same shape model.
+- Implemented ray tracing prioritization of multiple shape models per image in the Bullet shape model system
+- Implemented threaded loading of multiple shape models which significantly decreases startup times.
+- Fixed Bullet facet partitioning that eliminates the need for USGS to maintain a special version of the Bullet library.
+This enables direct use of any Bullet library release.
+- Fixed support for regional, non-global shape models.
+- Fixes computations of emission and incidence angles due to stateful object errors in the NAIF DSK, Bullet and Embree shape models.
+- Fixed issues in *noproj* where keywords were dropped that caused loss of ray trace engine history and resulted in errors in resulting image.
+- Add explicit control of thread usage and ray tracing performance metrics.

+These additions enabled the following capabilities and improvements in ISIS processing and mapping techniques.

+- High precision foreground topography occlusion detection during orthorectified cartographic mapping.
+- High precision sun illumination and shadowing detection.
+This is also a new backplane option added to *phocube* that can be used as a mask.
+It is also (optionally) considered in orthorectified mapping.
+- Precise computations of local photometric angles and oblique pixel resolution.
+- Runtime switching of ray trace engine and shape models without rerunning of *spiceinit*.
+This significantly improves support for *footprintinit*, *jigsaw* and orthorectified mapping as well as enhanced analysis and research activities (e.g., testing/comparisons of shape models in near real time).
+- Development of simulated images from shape models for unsupervised feature matching and establishment of ground truth control networks.
+- Enhanced and improved photometric products for scientific analysis.
+- High precision control and orthorectified projections of cartographic global maps at 5 cm/pixel and 4 mm/pixel regional sample return site maps of Bennu.
+- Full disk (i.e., flyby observations) control/bundle adjustment and geometric backplanes of various comets.
+- Specialized application, *shape2map*, to convert tessellated shape models into ISIS 2.5D shape models.

-### Implications for ISIS System
+## Implications for ISIS System

-Upon completion and inclusion in ISIS, this library will be used in an implementation of a new shape model class derived from the base class [ShapeModel](https://github.com/DOI-USGS/ISIS3/tree/dev/isis/src/base/objs/ShapeModel).
-This new shape model will fully replace and incorporate the functionaility of the [NaifDskShape](https://github.com/DOI-USGS/ISIS3/tree/dev/isis/src/base/objs/NaifDskShape), [BulletShapeModel](https://github.com/DOI-USGS/ISIS3/tree/dev/isis/src/base/objs/BulletShapeModel) and [EmbreeShapeModel](https://github.com/DOI-USGS/ISIS3/tree/dev/isis/src/base/objs/EmbreeShapeModel) classes into a single implementation.
+Upon completion and inclusion in the current ISIS version, this library will be used in an implementation of a new shape model class derived from the base class [ShapeModel](https://github.com/DOI-USGS/ISIS3/tree/dev/isis/src/base/objs/ShapeModel).
+This new shape model will fully replace and incorporate the functionality of the [NaifDskShape](https://github.com/DOI-USGS/ISIS3/tree/dev/isis/src/base/objs/NaifDskShape), [BulletShapeModel](https://github.com/DOI-USGS/ISIS3/tree/dev/isis/src/base/objs/BulletShapeModel) and [EmbreeShapeModel](https://github.com/DOI-USGS/ISIS3/tree/dev/isis/src/base/objs/EmbreeShapeModel) classes into a single ShapeModel class implementation.
 This will significantly reduce external build/runtime dependencies, code volume, and reduce maintenance costs of enhanced cartographic and geometric support for small irregularly shaped celestial bodies in the ISIS system.

 ## **Description**
 In general, there will be several categories of contributions that the APEX team will deliver to the USGS/ISIS repository: